 Laurie Bell Jenkins, designer, chemist and owner of Laurie Bell, LLC, Sarasota, Fla., has, in addition to launching her own online etail line of pillows, cushions and accessories, aided a long list of companies including Frontgate and Gloster in their fabric selections.
 "Fabrics are a way to further define a brand and bring a point of differentiation," said Jenkins.
 "I have seen the impact on furniture sales that the correct choices in fabric can make."

 There is no question that the ability of outdoor fabrics to exert their level of importance has been driven by decades of advances in performance.
 "Durability is key in outdoor," said David Swers, VP and assistant general manager, Glen Raven Custom Fabrics, Glen Raven, N.C.
-"Outdoor fabrics need to have the durability, and once those basics are assured, then the fun items including developing and testing for continued advances begins."
+"Outdoor fabrics need to have the durability, and once those basics are

 Performance for textiles today involves not only standing up to the elements, but also the rigors of continuous use and adaptability to advanced design considerations.